auwalmusa/ukri-research-output-dynamics/README.md

 ## 📚 Project Background

 The UKRI (UK Research and Innovation) dataset captures research funding data across different councils in the UK between 2015 and 2019.
-This dashboard provides an interactive visualization of funding applications, awards, success rates, and institutional collaborations — helping research leaders make strategic, data-driven decisions.
+This dashboard provides an interactive visualisation of funding applications, awards, success rates, and institutional collaborations, helping research leaders make strategic, data-driven decisions.

 ---